 The National Environmental Policy Act (NEPA) regulations require federal agencies to evaluate the environmental effects of proposed major federal activities.
 The prescribed evaluation process ensures that the proper level of environmental review is performed before an irreversible commitment of resources is made.
-During 2015, environmental evaluations were completed for 132 proposed projects at BNL.
-Of those, 127 were considered minor actions requiring no additional documentation.
-Five projects were addressed by submitting notification forms to DOE, which determined that all seven projects were covered by existing "Categorical Exclusions" (per 10 CFR 1021) or fell with-in the scope of a previous environmental assessment.
-An Environmental Assessment for the Alternating Gradient Synchrotron (AGS) Complex including planned upgrades for continued operations was initiated in 2015, and its development will continue into 2016.
+During 2016, environmental evaluations were completed for 91 proposed projects at BNL.
+Of those, 85 were considered minor actions requiring no additional documentation.
+Five projects were addressed by submitting notification forms to DOE, which determined that all five projects were covered by existing "Categorical"

+Exclusions" (per 10 CFR 1021) or fell within the scope of a previous environmental assessment.
+An Environmental Assessment for the Alternating Gradient Synchrotron (AGS) Complex (DOE/EA-2010), including planned upgrades for continued operations, was completed in 2016.